 Discover how share warrants function, their various types, and how they offer both flexibility and risk in the investment ecosystem.

 A share warrant is a financial instrument that grants the holder the right, but not the obligation, to buy the company’s shares at a pre-agreed price in the future.
-It is often used as a fundraising tool and can be an attractive option for both investors and companies.
+It is often used as a fundraising tool used by companies and may appeal to certain investors.
 This article explores what share warrants are, their types, how they work, and what investors should consider before dealing in them.

 A share warrant is a financial instrument that gives its holder the right—but not the obligation—to purchase a company's equity shares at a specific price (known as the exercise price) within a defined period.
 These are typically issued directly by the company, often during fundraising events such as rights issues or as part of convertible instruments.
 Unlike exchange-traded options, share warrants may or may not be traded on stock exchanges, depending on whether they are detachable or non-detachable.

-Warrants are a way for companies to attract investment, providing potential upside for investors if the company's share price rises above the exercise price before the expiry date.
+Warrants are a way for companies to raise capital, providing potential upside for investors if the company's share price rises above the exercise price before the expiry date.
 If exercised, the investor pays the agreed amount to buy the shares, which may increase the total share capital of the company.

 They give holders the right to purchase company shares in the future, offering a potential investment opportunity without upfront ownership.